Old Town’s Best Coffee Spots

 Junin and Flores

 This restaurant housed in a 16th century building offers three different ambiences in which to enjoy your coffee.
 The first: al fresco on the terrace looking onto the street, watching the world go by and admiring the lovely architecture of one of the Old Town’s quaintest streets.
-Just inside is the ground-floor bar, all high stalls and shiny wooden bar, with a chatty barman to match.
+Just inside is the ground-floor bar, all high stalls and shiny wooden bar.
 Above a first floor dining room, there’s an attic-like space, accessible by ladder, fitted out with old, cosy sofas.
 This final space is ideal for a late afternoon or evening brew, and is romantic and quirky enough for a date.
 Elsewhere on the menu, Dios No Muere serves Cajun-inspired food, as well as Ecuadorian staples like empanadas.

 The arches of Plaza Grande

 One of Quito’s most iconic spots, Plaza Grande is packed with things to do and see.
-There’s the Changing of the Guard, a visit to the Presidential Palace, tours of the Cathedral or gold-encrusted La Compañia, get your shoes shined, and all number of museums around the plazas peripheries.
-You can even get your hair cut there.
-Most conveniently, there are a handful of coffee shops situated in cosy archways beneath the cathedral, ideal for resting after serious tourism and watching the world go by.
-In fact, you could even do away with the sight-seeing and spend a happy morning in one of these cafés, working your way through their menus of local and international cakes and pastries.
-No one would be any the wiser!
+There’s the Changing of the Guard, a visit to the Presidential Palace, tours of the Cathedral or gold-encrusted La Compañia, get your shoes shined, and all number of museums.
+Most conveniently, there are a handful of old town coffee shops situated in cosy archways beneath the cathedral, ideal for resting after tourism and watching the world go by.
+In fact, you could even do away with the sight-seeing and spend a happy morning in one of these cafés, working your way through their menus of local and international pastries.

 This kooky bar has a few tricks up its sleeve.
 It doubles up as an art gallery, triples up as a microbrewery and quadruples up as a concert venue, hosting cool live acts and feel-good tribute bands.
-And of course, there’s the coffee.
+And of course, there’s the best coffee in Quito.
 Another subscriber to the Ecuador-only philosophy, expect offbeat blends that you won’t find elsewhere.

 Av José de Sucre